nasa/openmct/e2e/README.md

 - How to make tests robust to function in other contexts (VISTA, VIPER, etc.)
   - Leverage the use of appActions.js like getOrCreateDomainObject
-  - Leve
 - How to make tests faster and more resilient
   - When possible, navigate directly by URL
   - Leverage ```await page.goto('/', { waitUntil: 'networkidle' });```
   - Avoid repeated setup to test to test a single assertion.
 Write longer tests with multiple soft assertions.

+### How to write a great test

+A great

+#### How to write a great visual test

 ### Best Practices

-For now, our best practices exist as self-tested living documentation in our [exampleTemplate.e2e.spec.js](./tests/framework/exampleTemplate.e2e.spec.js) file.
+For now, our best practices exist as self-tested, living documentation in our [exampleTemplate.e2e.spec.js](./tests/framework/exampleTemplate.e2e.spec.js) file.

 ### Tips & Tricks